pearu/callseq/README.md

 that will restore the application source code to the original state (modulo the possible modifications introduced from software development steps).

+## Limitations and hints

+1. If a function or method is defined inside a CPP-macro, the CallSeq hooks cannot be applied automatically.
+In case one really wants to incorporate the calls of these functions to the CallSeq output, the CPP-macros must be updated manually with `CALLSEQ_SIGNAL` CPP-macro calls while making sure that its first argument is unique integer after the CPP-macro has been expanded.

+2. If a function or method is defined inside CPP `ifdef` (or similar) block, one must enable these blocks by using proper define arguments (see `-D` flag in `callseq++ --help`) to incorporate the calls of these functions to the CallSeq output.